“I get nervous when I don’t get nervous. If I’m nervous, I know I’m going to have a good show.” – Beyoncé

 Butterflies in stomach, the jitters, bundle of nerves, the heebie-jeebies…

 In general, people feel nervous when they’re dealing with situations where they believe the stakes are high and they feel the pressure to perform their best.
-And in today’s world, there’s no getting around anxiety-inducing situations, where there is now stiffer competition and higher expectations, both in our personal and professional lives.
-You have to be willing to go the extra mile if you want to stand out.
+And in today’s world, there’s no getting around anxiety-inducing situations, where there is now stiffer competition and higher expectations.

 If we want to live up to our potential and build a strong platform for ourselves, we can’t shy away from the spotlight.
-We have to be willing to step out of our comfort zone, as it’s the only way for us to grow and expand our repertoire.
-This necessitates the need to find ways to manage our nervousness so that it doesn’t prevent us from giving our best shot and ultimately succeeding in our efforts.
+We have to be willing to step out of our comfort zone and go the extra mile.

 In the past, the only fear triggers that our caveman ancestors faced were imminent, life-threatening dangers such as wild animals chasing them or other clans invading their territory, but today, we experience the same physiological symptoms when dealing with relatively benign, modern day stressors that we face at work, in our relationships and with our finances.

 Even though these issues may give us legitimate reasons to be concerned, we should keep things in perspective by realizing that our safety is not being compromised.
 If we can accomplish this, we’ll be able to avoid panicking and use fear to galvanize us into making decisions and taking action.
 In fact, many experienced stage performers and speakers have become experts at using nerves to give them a boost.

 The dysfunction occurs when our mind gets out of control and we become irrational and we panic.
 Prolonged nervousness not only hampers your mental functioning but also causes physical health problems.